mdn/content/files/en-us/web/css/@media/-webkit-animation/index.md

 ## Syntax

-The `-webkit-animation` media feature is a Boolean whose value is `true` if the vendor-prefixed CSS animation properties are supported.
+The `-webkit-animation` media feature is a Boolean whose value is `true` if the vendor-prefixed CSS animation properties are supported AND the browser supports prefixed property media queries.

 ### Values

 - `true`
-  - : The browser supports `-webkit` prefixed CSS {{cssxref("animation")}}s.
+  - : The browser supports `-webkit` prefixed CSS {{cssxref("animation")}}.
 - `false`
   - : The browser doesn't support these prefixed CSS animations.